-All expeditions are completely unsupported – I always organize and manage all the logistics and the route myself, and never use any form of external help during expeditions, besides the necessary local transportation (e.g., snow mobiles when approaching selected mountain massifs during expeditions that focus on climbing).
+All expeditions are unsupported – I always organize and manage the logistics of the route myself, and do not use any form of external help during expeditions, besides the necessary local transportation (e.g., snow mobiles when approaching selected mountain massifs during expeditions that focus on climbing).

 The maximized metrics in my expeditions are: (1) the isolation and the distance from nearest civilization outposts (and thus indirectly logistics and transportation challenges) as well as (2) the severity of weather and climate.

 Some of the most interesting expeditions so far are:

-- The first traverse (solo) of the highest part of Byrranga Mountains, the northermost continental mountain range (with climbing all highest peaks) located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote, if not the most remote, and least studied areas of the whole Arctic).
+- The first traverse (solo) of the highest part of Byrranga Mountains, the northernmost continental mountain range (with climbing all highest peaks) located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote, if not the most remote, and least studied areas of the whole Arctic).

 - A solo winter climb of Mt.
 Elbrus, the highest peak in Europe (done in a very fast style; the whole expedition took 2.5 days);

 - The first winter ascent (solo, late January) of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), with temperatures down to -55 Celsius;

 - A “Marriage Expedition” – hitchhiking in winter conditions, on frozen rivers and across mountain passes (together with my fiancee) to deep taiga in Yakutia, getting married (a legally valid Catholic ceremony) at the bottom of the breath-taking Chersky Mountains, and having a memorable party with our befriended herders of reindeers;